-Food Retail Access Work Group
+Healthy Retail Access Work Group

-The Food Retail Access work group of the MFPC is comprised of three members: Alder Matt Phair (District 20), Lindsey Day Farnsworth, and Anne Reynolds.
+The Healthy Retail Access work group of the MFPC is comprised of three members: Alder Matt Phair (District 20), Lindsey Day Farnsworth, and Anne Reynolds.
 There are many neighborhoods in Madison that are faced with a variety of food access challenges.
 The work group is responsible for developing strategies and priorities for the Mayor and Common Council that respond to the uniqueness of the issue in each neighborhood.

 The group also oversaw the development of a Request for Proposals (RFP) for $300,000 in city funding to attract a grocery store to the Allied Drive neighborhood, an area of the city that does not have adequate access to a full-service, affordable grocery store.
-The work group will assist in reviewing the proposals in Summer 2015.

-Funding Work Group
+SEED Grants Work Group

-Edible Landscapes and Terrace Plantings Work Group
+Edible Landscapes and Terrace Plantings Work Group (Disbanded August 2017)

-The edible landscape and terrace plantings work group is comprised of five members of the MFPC: Alder Ledell Zellers (District 2), Satya Rhodes-Conway, Martin Bailkey, Nathan Clarke, and Nan Fey.
+The edible landscape and terrace plantings work group was comprised of five members of the MFPC: Alder Ledell Zellers (District 2), Satya Rhodes-Conway, Martin Bailkey, Nathan Clarke, and Nan Fey.
 The group was created by the MFPC to get to work on new ordinances to allow edible landscapes on city-owned land and plantings on street terraces.